baskerville/bspwm/README.md

         Toggle the floating state of the current window.

     toggle_locked
-        Toggle the locked state of the current window (locked windows will not respond to the 'close' command).
+        Toggle the locked state of the current window (locked windows will not respond to the 'close' message).

     close
         Close the focused window.